MicrosoftDocs/visualstudio-docs/docs/ide/visual-studio-github-copilot-chat.md

     :::image type="content" source="media/vs-2022/visual-studio-github-copilot-chat/copilot-chat-inline-diff-view.png" alt-text="Screenshot of code suggestions in Visual Studio diff view." lightbox="media/vs-2022/visual-studio-github-copilot-chat/copilot-chat-inline-diff-view.png" :::

-1. You can promote your inline chat thread to the chat window by selecting **Continue in chat window...**.
+1. You can promote your inline chat thread to the chat window by selecting **Continue in chat window**.
 This'll preserve the record and context of your conversation, and you can continue in the chat window.

     :::image type="content" source="media/vs-2022/visual-studio-github-copilot-chat/promote-inline-chat-to-chat-window.png" alt-text="Screenshot of how to continue the inline chat thread in the chat window." :::